Sunday September 27, 2026

 Check-in begins at 7:30am – riders may begin riding between 8am and 10am.
 Longer route riders should be on the course by 9am.
 Register in advance and $ave or register the morning of the ride at Mount Kato.

-Rest stop hours – Please plan your check-in time, time spent at rest stops and pace accordingly.
+Please plan your check-in time, time spent at rest stops, and your speed/pace accordingly.

 Sibley: Open until 10:30 am or sweep